aptos-labs/developer-docs/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 **Let’s understand our tests.**

-Since our tests run outside of an account scope, we need to _create_ accounts to use in our tests.
+Since our tests run outside an account scope, we need to _create_ accounts to use in our tests.
 The `#[test]` annotation gives us the option to declare those accounts.
 We use an `admin` account and set it to a random account address (`@0x123`).
 The function accepts this signer (account) and creates it by using a built-in function to create an account for test.

 Then we simply go through the flow by: